-Some nonrandomized, comparative studies have compared outcomes for the transfemoral approach compared to the transapical approach.
+Some nonrandomized, comparative studies have compared outcomes for the transfemoral approach compared with alternative approaches.
 In a retrospective, multicenter from 4 centers in Europe enrolling 882 patients, outcomes were compared between the transfemoral (n=793, 89.9% of total) and transapical (n=89, 10.1% of total) approaches.
-(23) Patients treated by the transapical approach were more severely ill, as demonstrated by a higher median EuroSCORE (27.0 vs 20.0, p<0.001) and a higher median Society of Thoracic Surgeons Score (10.2 vs 6.7, p<0.001).
-Patients treated by the transapical approach had a higher 30-day mortality (OR=3.1, 95% CI: 1.4 to 6.8; p=0.004) and a higher overall mortality at a median follow-up of 365 days (HR=1.9; 95% CI: 1.2 to 2.9; p=0.004).
+(37) Patients treated by the transapical approach were more severely ill, as demonstrated by a higher median EuroSCORE (27.0 vs 20.0, p<0.001) and a higher median STS Score (10.2 vs 6.7, p<0.001).
+Patients treated by the transapical approach had a higher 30-day mortality (OR=3.1; 95% CI: 1.4 to 6.8; p=0.004) and a higher overall mortality at a median follow-up of 365 days (HR=1.9; 95% CI: 1.2 to 2.9; p=0.004).
 The transapical approach was associated with a lower risk for major bleeding complications (OR=0.33; 95% CI: 0.12 to 0.90; p=0.03).

-Ewe et al (24) included 107 consecutive patients undergoing TAVI, 47 by the transfemoral approach and 50 by the transapical approach.
+Ewe et al. (38) included 107 consecutive patients undergoing TAVI, 47 by the transfemoral approach and 50 by the transapical approach.
 Mortality was not significantly different for the transfemoral approach versus the transapical approach at 30 days (11.1% vs 8.5%, respectively, p=0.74) or at one year (19.8% vs 14.3%, respectively).
 Vascular complications were more common in the transfemoral group (18% vs 5%, respectively, p=0.05).
 Fluoroscopy time and total radiation exposure was more reduced for the transapical approach.

 A systematic review of complications associated with TAVI was published by Khatri et al in 2013.
-(27) This study included all publications with at least 100 patients that had data on at least 1 type of complication.
+(44) This study included all publications with at least 100 patients that had data on at least 1 type of complication.
 A total of 49 studies enrolling 16,063 patients were identified.
-The most common adverse event was heart block requiring a pacemaker insertion, which occurred in 13.1% of patients.
+The most common AE was heart block requiring a pacemaker insertion, which occurred in 13.1% of patients.
 Vascular complications occurred in 10.4% of patients.
 The third most common complication was acute renal failure requiring therapy in 4.9% of patients, and stroke was reported in 2.9% of patients.
 Other complications included moderate to severe aortic regurgitation in 4.5%, valve embolization in 1.3%, MI in 1.1% and coronary obstruction in 0.8%.

 Some studies have specifically reported on 1 or more complications in large numbers of patients.
 Representative studies of this type will be reviewed here.

 AKI is also relatively common following TAVI.
-In 218 patients treated at 1 academic medical center in the U.S., (29) stage 2 or higher AKI occurred in 8.3% (18/218).
+In 218 patients treated at 1 academic medical center in the United States, (48) stage 2 or higher AKI occurred in 8.3% (18/218).
 Half of the patients with AKI (9/18) required dialysis.
-Mortality at 30 days (44.4% vs 3.0%, p<0.001) and one year (55.6% vs 16.0%, p<0.001) was much higher in patients with AKI compared to those without AKI.
+Mortality at 30 days (44.4% vs 3.0%, p<0.001) and one year (55.6% vs 16.0%, p<0.001) was much higher in patients with AKI compared with those without AKI.
 In a similar study of 248 patients from an academic center in Europe, stage 2 or higher AKI was more common, occurring in 35.9% of patients (89/248).
 Mortality was also increased at 30 days (13.5% vs 3.8%, p<0.001) and at one year (31.5% vs 15.0%, p<0.001) for patients with AKI.

 Smaller case series have reported on valve-in-valve implantation for patients with failed TAVI.
 For example, a publication from Canada reported on 21 patients with transcatheter valve failure due to aortic regurgitation.
-(33) The procedure was successful in 19/21 patients; the remaining 2 patients required conversion to open surgery.
+(56) The procedure was successful in 19 of 21 patients; the remaining 2 patients required conversion to open surgery.
 Mortality at 30 days was 14.3% and at one year was 24%.
 Aortic regurgitation was absent in 4 patients, mild in 13 patients, and moderate in 2 patients.

-Clinical Input Received through Physician Specialty Societies and Academic Medical Centers
+Clinical Input Received from Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.